-- Independent learning services, usually through a non-profit community organization
+- Independent learning services; usually through a non-profit community organization

-Students who are blind or visually impaired face unique social challenges at higher learning institutions, as well.
+Students who are blind or visually impaired face unique social challenges at higher learning institutions.
 A 2015 article from USA Today profiled legally blind college students across the U.S. who described awkward conversations with academic peers inside and outside the classroom.
 Mickey Damelio, a teacher for visually impaired students at Florida State University, emphasized the need for dedicated advocates for students with visual disabilities.
 “If vision teachers have done their job right, visually impaired students are going to experience the same things in college as sighted kids,” he noted.
 “They’ll be offered drugs and sex, and have the necessary skills to make the right choices, and not become a victim.”

 HOW SCHOOLS ACCOMMODATE STUDENTS WITH A VISUAL DISABILITY